Michael Cisco: Short fiction

 Cisco's work can also be found in The Thackery T. Lambshead Pocket Guide to Eccentric & Discredited Diseases, Album Zutique, Leviathan III, Leviathan IV, Phantom, Lovecraft Unbound, Last Drink Bird Head, Cinnabar's Gnosis: A Homage to Gustav Meyrink, Black Wings, The Thackery T. Lambshead Cabinet of Curiosities, The Master in the Cafe Morphine: A Homage to Mikhail Bulgakov, Blood and Other Cravings, DADAOISM, This Hermetic Legislature: A Homage to Bruno Schulz, and The Weird.

-His essay on author Sadeq Hedayat, "Eternal Recurrence in The Blind Owl," appeared in the journal, Iranian Studies Other critical articles by Cisco have appeared in The New Weird, The Encyclopedia of the Vampire, The Weird Fiction Review, and Lovecraft Studies.
+His essay on author Sadeq Hedayat, "Eternal Recurrence in The Blind Owl", appeared in the journal Iranian Studies.
+Other critical articles by Cisco have appeared in The New Weird, The Encyclopedia of the Vampire, The Weird Fiction Review, and Lovecraft Studies.

-Centipede Press has published a limited edition box set, composed of four novels and a collection of short fiction.

-All four novels are published for the first time in individual hardcover editions.

-Each book features a new introduction by Jeffrey Ford (The Traitor), Rhys Hughes (The Tyrant), Joseph S. Pulver (Secret Hours), Paul G. Tremblay (The Golem) and Ann VanderMeer (The Divinity Student).
+In 2013 Centipede Press published a limited edition box set comprising four novels and a collection of short fiction.
+The novels are presented for the first time in individual hardcover editions, and each book features a new introduction: respectively, Jeffrey Ford (The Traitor), Rhys Hughes (The Tyrant), Joseph S. Pulver (Secret Hours), Paul G. Tremblay (The Golem), and Ann VanderMeer (The Divinity Student).

 Dim Shores published the novella The Knife Dance in 2016.
 The project was curated by Joseph S. Pulver.

-Nightscape Press released Cisco's novella, Do You Mind if We Dance with Your Legs? in 2020 for their charitable chapbook series.
+Nightscape Press released Cisco's novella Do You Mind if We Dance with Your Legs? in 2020 for their charitable chapbook series.
 One-third of all physical chapbook sales benefit the Los Angeles LGBT Center.

 Cisco was on the editorial board of Vastarien Literary Journal as associate editor.

 He has described his work as "de-genred" fiction.